Mortgage Payment (P&I) | ||

 Details of Massachusetts Housing Market

 Home of Plymouth Rock and the famed Mayflower landing, Massachusetts has a long history as one of the 13 original colonies.
 Nicknamed the Bay State for its coastline, Massachusetts has 1,519 shoreline miles and 7,800 square land miles.
-According to the U.S. Census Bureau, the state's population sits at almost 6.9 million.
-The largest cities by population include Boston, Worcester, Springfield, Lowell and Cambridge.
+As of 2016, the state’s population was an estimated 6.81 million.
+The largest cities include Boston, Worcester, Springfield, Lowell and Cambridge, according to the U.S. Census Bureau.

 Local Economic Factors in Massachusetts